camilazucchi/camilazucchi/README.md

 ### Hello!
 Welcome to a little piece of my existence.
-I'm a college student majoring in Analysis and Systems Development, deeply passionate about backend development, particularly with Java using Spring Boot and databases.
+I'm a college student majoring in Analysis and Systems Development and a Full Stack intern at Compass UOL.

 ### Featured Projects
 - [ViaCEP](https://github.com/camilazucchi/via-cep)